Giovoadv/SBA-308A/README.md

     1. Clone this repository.
     2. Open the terminal in VSCODE.
+    3. Run npm install
-    3. Enter "npm start"
+    4. Enter "npm start"
-    4. Ensure a stable internet connection to fetch weather data.
+    5. Ensure a stable internet connection to fetch weather data.